-Are you sitting down?
+But, are you sitting down for this revolution?
 Because I’ve got something pretty radical to tell you.

 Women sometimes talk about things that don’t pertain to men.